Building a Bat House

 Habitat loss is the greatest threat to our Northwest bats.
 While we all continue to work on protecting native habitat and landscaping with native plants, bat houses and bat gardens are things we can do locally to provide roosting habitat.
 In Washington, our bats' needs differ depending on which side of the state you live on.

-Bats use bat houses in many ways, some which are not very visible to us.
-Bats are faithful to their roosts, so it can take a number of years for them to need a new one.
-They also use bat houses during spring and fall migration, at night as a place to nap between meals, and in small groups of one or more individuals.
+Bats use bat houses in many ways, some which are not visible to us.
+Bat colonies are faithful to their roosts, so it can take a number of years for bats to need a new home.
+Bat houses are also used during spring and fall migration, at night as a place to nap between meals, and in small groups of one or more individuals.
 Just because you don’t see use doesn’t mean it isn’t being used by bats.
 You can check for bat dropping by place a white towel, sheet, or paper under the house for multiple nights to see if guano (bat poop) is present.
+Just because you don’t see them, doesn’t mean it is never getting use.
+Many local species switch roosts an average of every 2.5 days!Do bat houses require maintenance?

 Bat House FAQ